 Soon, your name will listed on this page in perputuity as a "Bluer Than Velvet" Angel / Supporter / All-around Beloved Person!

-Exciting new music from E. J. Decker — this deep-voiced singer / arranger / producer's fine tribute to one of his core influences, the legendary baritone Arthur Prysock — is now available @ CDBaby.com!
+Exciting new music from E. J. Decker — this deep-voiced singer / arranger / producer's fine tribute to one of his core influences, the legendary baritone Arthur Prysock — is now available in various formats @ CDBaby.com!

-In keeping with E. J.'s long-time quest for low notes, this project showcases a fine array of talents — baritone sax luminary Claire Daly; New York Blues Hall of Famer, guitarist Chris Bergson; Ron Carter-protégé Saadi Zain on bass; emerging trombonist Elizabeth Frascoia; and two E. J. favorites who've appeared on all of his albums to date: pianist Les Kurtz and Tom Melito on drums.
+In keeping with E. J.'s long-time quest for low notes, this project showcases a fine array of talents — baritone sax luminary Claire Daly; New York Blues Hall of Famer, guitarist Chris Bergson; Ron Carter protégé Saadi Zain on bass; emerging trombonist Elizabeth Frascoia; and two of E. J. favorite players who've appeared on all of his albums to date: pianist Les Kurtz and Tom Melito on drums.

 The notable sound of this album is due to the efforts of two men.
-It was recorded by Michael Brorby of Acoustic Studios, Brooklyn, NY, then mixed and mastered by Paul Wickliffe of Skyline Productions, Warren, NJ.
+The original tracks were recorded by Michael Brorby at Acoustic Studios, Brooklyn, NY; they were then mixed and mastered by Paul Wickliffe of Skyline Productions, Warren, NJ.

-The liner notes that grace the album's insert come from the pens of two music professionals, Derrick Lucas of Rochester, NY's WGMC 90.1 FM, and jazz journalist Ken Dryden, who appears often in Hot House and The New York City Jazz Record, among other publications.
+The liner notes that grace the album's insert come from the pens of two music professionals: Derrick Lucas of Rochester, NY's WGMC 90.1 FM, and jazz journalist Ken Dryden, whose work appears often in Hot House and The New York City Jazz Record, among other publications.

 Get your copy of